BetterMuSeek

 Medium-Tension

 Medium tension strings strike a balance between playability and sound projection.
 They offer a more comfortable playing experience, reducing hand fatigue during extended practice or performance sessions.
-The moderate tension allows for easier fretting, making them a popular choice for players of all levels, especially those who prefer a softer touch.
+The moderate tension allows for easier fretting, making them popular for players of all levels, especially those who prefer a softer touch.

 High-Tension